 Account Type: Expenses

-All the types of money and resources a business spends in an effort to generate revenue.
+All the types of money and resources a spends in an effort to generate revenue.
 To calculate net income, subtract expenses from revenue.
 Expense accounts may include the following.

 - 5070 - Utilities Bills